Why Foreign Companies Should Register Copyrights in the U.S.

 Infringers also face the unpleasant possibility of paying their own attorney’s fees as well as those of the plaintiff.
 Even if litigation is avoided, timely registration creates significant leverage when negotiating with a copyright infringer.

-Unfortunately, it is often only when foreign copyright owners face infringement of their works in the U.S. that the benefits of registration become apparent.
+Unfortunately, it is often only when foreign copyright owners and exclusive licensees face infringement of their works in the U.S. that the benefits of registration become apparent.
 The good news is that the benefits of registration with the U.S. Copyright Office usually are easily obtainable and affordable.

 The Copyright Office’s website at www.copyright.gov provides numerous publications describing both U.S. copyright law and registration, such as “Copyright Basics,” “Frequently Asked Questions about Copyright,” and “International Copyright Relations of the U.S.,” which documents the relevant agreements between the U.S. and other countries.
-The Copyright Office has also created a reasonably user-friendly online registration procedure with a registration fee of US$35 per work.
+The Copyright Office has also created a reasonably user-friendly online registration procedure with a registration fee of US $55 per work for people with USCO accounts.

-Our firm routinely handles copyright registration applications with the U.S. Copyright Office for copyright holders.
+I routinely handle copyright registration applications with the U.S. Copyright Office for our clients.
+To date, I have filed well over 1,000 of them!
 The cost-benefit analysis greatly favors registration for any company or person whose copyrighted works are sold in the U.S. and thus faces the possibility of infringement.

-Other benefits to working with experienced copyright counsel is to properly address proper deposit requirements, correct listing of authorship, identifying preexisting materials, and to take advantage of attorneys with many years of experience working with examiners and attorneys at the U.S. Copyright Office in case there are any issues with the application.
+Benefits of working with experienced copyright counsel include properly addressing proper deposit requirements for the work(s) at issue, correct listing of authorship, identifying preexisting materials, and to take advantage of attorneys with many years of experience working with examiners and attorneys at the U.S. Copyright Office in case there are any issues with the application.
 There also are certain mistakes in the registration process that can invalidate a registration.

 We often hear from companies and authors located outside of the U.S. that they are certain they do not need to file copyright registrations in the U.S. because their country is a Berne signatory and such a formality cannot be required under Berne.
 Another common argument is that they are not worried about their works being massively pirated in the U.S. They are right, but only partially.